markaroone/my-portfolio/README.md

 # My Website Portfolio

-This is my personal website portfolio
+This is my personal website portfolio for showcasing my projects as well as toher information about me as a developer.

 ## Authors